panzhous/panzhous.github.io/_pages/recruitment.md

 </style>

-I have several **(part-time) Ph.D.** opening positions for 2025 admission, and are also constantly seeking **SMU-fund / self-fund / CSC-fund visiting students and scholars**, and **(remote) interns and scholars** to join my team.
-For SMU-fund students, the topic is restricted to AIGC.
+I have several **full- and part-time Ph.D.** opening positions for 2025 admission, and are also constantly seeking **SMU-fund / self-fund / CSC-fund visiting students and scholars**, and **(remote) interns and scholars** to join my team.
 I am also open to any industrial and personal collaboration without restrictions on the research topic.
 Please feel free to drop me an email.

 <!-- <details>
-<summary> <big><strong>What Dr. ZHOU Offers for Ph.D.,  Visitings and (Remote) Interns</strong></big></summary>
+<summary> <big><strong>What Dr. ZHOU Offers for Ph.D.,  Visitings and (Remote) Interns</strong></big></summary> For SMU-fund students, the topic is restricted to AIGC.

   * Open Research Environment.
 You can do in cutting-edge AI research, and have publications on the top-tier conferences and journals.
   * Meticulous Research Guidance: You can receive meticulous guidance from Dr. Zhou on selecting research topics, giving and discussing ideas, and guiding experiments.
 All these are to foster your independent and innovative thinking.